People have all sorts of motivations for doing an Ancestry DNA test. One popular reason is to search for Native American Ancestry, or to confirm it.

-It’s important to note that there is no 100% reliable genetic genealogy DNA test that can tell you which “tribe” you descend from.
-There are some companies working on developing a test that can tease out more information from the Native American ethnicity, and I would assume that as soon as it becomes possible to accurately do so, Ancestry would add this to their ethnicity estimate information.
+It’s important to note that there is no 100% reliable genetic genealogy DNA test that can tell you which tribe or group of Native American or First Nation people you descend from.
+There are some companies who claim to be working on developing a test that can tease out more information from the Native American ethnicity, and I would assume that as soon as it becomes possible to accurately do so, Ancestry would add this to their ethnicity estimate information.

-Additionally, there are no Native American tribes in the United States (as of 2017) that accept a DNA test as proof for membership.
-If you do find Native American DNA in your results, you will have to do traditional research to find your Native American ancestors, and then check with the individual tribe to determine if you qualify for membership.
+Additionally, there are no Native American tribes in the United States (as of 2021) that accept a DNA test as proof for membership.
+If you do find Native American DNA in your results, you will have to do traditional research to find your Native American ancestors, and then check with the individual tribe to determine if you qualify for citizenship or membership.

 If you have a high percentage of Native American, there is a chance that Ancestry DNA will place you in a Genetic Community (see more about this below).
 This can help give you a clue about where you got your Native American ancestry, and where to look to trace your family tree.